 “He’s spending the night, Robby.
 That’s all.”

-“Looked to me like you were going at it.”
+“Looked to me like you are going at it.”

 “I give him back massages,” Jace stammers.